Scorcher (character)

-The Scorcher is the name of two fictional characters appearing in comic books published by Marvel Comics.
+Scorcher is the name of two characters appearing in comic books published by Marvel Comics.

 Publication history

 The Steven Hudak incarnation of Scorcher first appeared in Untold Tales of Spider-Man #1 (September 1995), and was created by Kurt Busiek and Pat Olliffe.

 The Sarah Garza incarnation of Scorcher first appeared in Secret Avengers vol. 2 #10 (October 2013), and was created by Ed Brisson and Luke Ross.

 Fictional character biography

 Steven Hudak

-Steven Hudak was a research chemist who was wrongfully accused of embezzlement by his employer.
-Swearing revenge, he created an armored suit containing flame-throwing equipment and took the name of "The Scorcher" when he attacked his former place of employment.
-He ran afoul of the original Spider-Man on one of the latter's first outings, and being defeated by the hero, he was sent to prison.
-Later, it was revealed that Hudak was not working alone but was an agent of Norman Osborn.
-Hudak eventually escaped prison to pursue an arson career but was defeated by Spider-Man a second time.
+Steven Hudak is a research chemist who was wrongfully accused of embezzlement by his employer.
+Swearing revenge, he creates an armored suit containing flame-throwing equipment and assumes the alias Scorcher, attacking his former place of employment.
+Hudak is thwarted by Spider-Man.
+It is later revealed that Hudak had been an agent of Norman Osborn.
+Hudak eventually escapes prison to pursue an arson career but was defeated by Spider-Man a second time.

+When Matt Murdock's identity as Daredevil is publicly revealed, Hudak and Diamondback confront Murdock, but are driven off by Daredevil and Spider-Man.
+Scorcher encounters Daredevil again in the series Secret War, where he is forced by Lucia von Bardas to attack S.H.I.E.L.D.'s headquarters.

+During the Dark Reign storyline, Scorcher, Living Laser, Griffin, and Razor Fist are sent by the Hood to retrieve Tigra and Gauntlet after they flee from Osborn.
+They attack the heroes, who are ultimately saved by Counter Force.

+Boomerang and Owl hire Scorcher onto the Sinister Sixteen, assembled to distract the Chameleon's forces while Boomerang steals.